 A teacher (a member of the Nova Scotia Teachers Union or of the Public School Administrators Association of Nova Scotia) must remain in classrooms at all times during a WITS session, as writers cannot be responsible for handling classroom disruptions or discipline.

-- Introduce the writer at the beginning of each session, and thank them at the end of each session.
+- Introduce the author at the beginning of each session, and thank them at the end of each session.

-- Greet any local media representatives who may be covering the event, and be sure to introduce them to the writer before the WITS sessions begin.
+- Greet any local media representatives who may be covering the event, and be sure to introduce them to the author before the WITS sessions begin.

-- Have cold water and a drinking glass on hand for the writer.
+- Have cold water and a drinking glass on hand for the author.

 - While we understand that it is not always possible, we ask teachers to help minimize interruptions and distractions during your WITS session.
 Be mindful of unnecessary noise and other school activity, and please make sure computers, cell phones, and other electronic equipment are put away or muted.

-Get the most out of your WITS visit by engaging students in reflection on the writer, their work, and their session.
+Get the most out of your WITS visit by engaging students in reflection on the author, their work, and their session.

 - Start an informal discussion with students, asking them to share their thoughts about and experiences during the session.

-- Ask students to write individual thank-you letters or a group letter to the writer.
-Many writers are happy to hear feedback about their sessions and delighted to receive mail from students.
+- Ask students to write individual thank-you letters or a group letter to the author.
+Many authors are happy to hear feedback about their sessions and delighted to receive mail from students.

-- Invite students to write short pieces inspired by the WITS visit, encouraging them to model the writer’s style or tackle similar themes.
+- Invite students to write short pieces inspired by the WITS visit, encouraging them to model the author’s style or tackle similar themes.

 - Help a group of students or an individual student write an article about the WITS visit for the school newspaper or website, a home-and-school newsletter, or the local paper.

-- Create a classroom or website display that reflects the writer and their work, such as a collage of found images or a collection of sketches/writing from the day of the visit.
+- Create a classroom or website display that reflects the author and their work, such as a collage of found images or a collection of sketches/writing from the day of the visit.